Skip to main content

 4. Paste the previously copied OAuth Token into the Token field.

-5. Complete the setup as usual.
+5. Click Add Remote button to complete the setup as usual.

 copy google oauth token to external rclone